My name is Robin Pressnall, and I’m the Co-Founder and Executive Director of Small Paws® Rescue, Inc.

 Heartworm Testing and treatment if positive.

 Teeth cleaning and extractions (if needed)

-For Bichons that come from shelters, we also require 10 days of quarantine to make sure we don’t have communicable diseases that would go home with our foster parents and contaminate their own dogs.
-The safety of our volunteer’s dogs must come first.
+For Bichons that come from shelters, we also require 10 days of quarantine to make sure they don’t have contagious shelter diseases that would go home with our foster parents and endanger their own dogs.
+The safety of our volunteer’s own dogs must come first.